hyy12345678/hyy12345678.github.io/_posts/2015-07-08-How-To-Compile-With-An-Android-Lib-Through-Gradle.md

 ---
 layout: post
-title:  How To Compile With An Android Lib Through Gradlle
+title:  How To Compile With An Android Lib Through Gradle
 date:   2015-07-08 03:48:58
 categories: clay_created
 tags: clay_created